dready92/10er10/UPGRADE.md

 **What changed ?**

 - use CSS media queries to adapt search results width and my playlists width
 - display the time at cursor in progression bar
+- click on an artist or album in search results minified boxes to open it

 Upgrade from 0.10 to 0.11
 =========================